tonethar/IGME-230-GDD-Spring-2018/schedule.md

 ## <a id="week14">Week 14 (Apr 24/26) : Review & Final Exam

+  The final exam will given on the last day of class, Thursday 4/26.

  - [Week 14 - The Home Stretch](weekly/Week-14-notes.md)

 ## <a id="finalsweek">Finals Week Meeting
-The final exam will given on the last day of class.

 During finals week, we will meet as a group and look at everyone's final projects!
 - Section 01 (Jefferson) will meet on 5/8/2018, Tuesday - 10:15AM - 12:15PM in ORN-1375